MixinNetwork/mixin/custodian/README.md

 The custodian connects to a private Mixin Kernel node to get the latest custodian list, we call it _M_, all the custodians in _M_ will do a DKG.

 Because the kernel nodes change on a daily basis, the custodian list may change to _Mc_.
-The custodians will not do a new DKG unless, _Nd_ the number of differences between _Mc_ and _M_, statisfies _Nd > M/7_.
+The custodians will not do a new DKG unless, _Nd_ the number of differences between _Mc_ and _M_, satisfies _Nd > M/7_.

 After a new DKG, the custodians transfer assets to _Mc_, and _Mc_ becomes the new _M_.